What is a Professional Employer Organization (PEO)?

 - Other (public administration, finance, insurance, real estate, and mining markets)

-Although PEOs and staffing agencies are often referred to interchangeably, they are not the same.
+Although PEOs and staffing agencies are similar, they are not the same.
 While staffing agencies focus on recruiting and hiring employees, PEOs offer more encompassing services that extend beyond the hiring process.

-PEOs assist in reducing the overall cost of human resources by optimizing all employer operations.
-PEOs save businesses time and money by streamlining procedures relating ot HR, payroll, benefits, and taxes.
-PEOs also help protect from additional expenses by providing expertise in risk management and government compliance.
+PEOs help reduce the overall cost of human resources by optimizing all employer operations.
+They also save businesses time and money by streamlining procedures related to HR, payroll, benefits, and taxes.
+PEOs also help protect against additional expenses by providing expertise in risk management and government compliance.

-Give us a call at 330-659-0100 or fill out the form below to start a conversation about how GMS can make your small business simpler, safer, and stronger.
+Give us a call at 330-659-0100 or contact us here to start a conversation about how GMS can make your business simpler, safer, and stronger.
 In the meantime, visit our Education Center to learn more about PEOs.